victoriadrake/chatgptmax/README.md

 This code will send the cleaned text as text data to ChatGPT along with the prompt.
 ChatGPT will provide responses based on your prompt and text data.

 Please make sure you have your [OpenAI API key properly set up](/docs/set_up_openai_api_key.md) as an environment variable or using a secret management service for this example to work.

+For more examples and instructions, read [the documentation](./docs/README.md)

 ## Documentation